leomccormack/SPARTA/README.md

 ## Contributing

 Suggestions and contributions to the code are both welcomed and encouraged.
 Feel free to branch off and submit pull requests.
-Note, however, that if the changes/additions are major, then maybe consider first discussing it via a github "issue" or by contacting the developers directly via email.
-We may also be able to help with the implementation if needed :-)
+If the changes/additions are major, then consider first discussing it via a github "issue" thread.

 ## Contributors

-* **Leo McCormack** - C/C++ programmer and algorithm design (contact: leo.mccormack(at)aalto.fi)
+* **Leo McCormack** - C/C++ programmer and algorithm design
 * **Symeon Delikaris-Manias** - algorithm design
 * **Archontis Politis** -  algorithm design
 * **Ville Pulkki** - algorithm design